 Including CDW and theft insurance in a prepaid car rental rate when you book your car is almost always significantly cheaper than booking a basic car rate ahead of time and opting in for insurance at the pickup desk.

 Be aware that theft from rental cars is a chronic problem in southern Italy, especially Sicily.
 You’re safer parking your car with an attendant than on the side of the street.
 Don’t leave valuables inside.

 Renting a Car in Italy: Manual vs Automatic

 The good news is that Italy is one of the cheapest countries in Western Europe to rent an automatic car.
 Most cars in Europe are manual, so unless you specify on your reservation that you want an automatic car you will be given a manual.

-While I always rent an automatic car, it’s convenient to rent a car that has an option of both transmissions if you’re traveling in the winter.
-It’s easier to get out of the snow with a manual transmission
+While I always rent an automatic car, it’s convenient to rent a car that has an option of both transmissions if you’re traveling in the winter to the Dolomites.
+It’s easier to get out of the snow with a manual transmission.